Cycling to a cenote in the Yucatan

 Nothing can ruin the travel experience of a lifetime than getting hurt or being the recipient of a criminal act while traveling abroad, or anywhere, for that matter.
 While not every circumstance can be avoided, certainly, there are preventive actions we can take to keep us from most harm.
 Here are a few suggestions for you to consider.
 Please respond to this blog with suggestions of your own!

-- Emergency Evacuation, Medical and Travel Assistance Insurance.
+1. Emergency Evacuation, Medical, and Travel Assistance Insurance.
 Purchasing medical and travel insurance gives you and your family peace of mind while you are traveling.
 Resources, advice, and assistance is available 24/7 should an emergency arise.
 Some countries, such as Cuba, require country-approved medical insurance.
 Be sure you are aware of your destination requirements.

-- Be quiet and small.
+3. Be quiet and small.
 At Soulful Traveling, we cater to small private groups and individuals and leave a small footprint, blending into the communities as much as possible.
 Leave jewelry and fancy clothes at home.
-Dress culturally appropriate, even a bit more modest that what is typically seen in the area.
+Dress culturally appropriate, even a bit more modest than what is typically seen in the area.
 Be respectful of your location, honoring local protocol.
 Save wild partying and heavy consumption of alcohol for home.
 Refrain from any type of illegal drug consumption.
-Purchase your alcoholic beverages yourself directly from a trusted bar tender.
+Purchase your alcoholic beverages yourself directly from a trusted bartender.
 If you are traveling with a group, choose small group or private group travel experiences that stay in small hotels, cottages, or safe family homes.
-Less attention is attracted at small accommodations than large, fancy hotels and with small groups than large groups.
+Less attention is attracted in small accommodations than large, fancy hotels and with small groups than large groups.

-- Document Protection.
+6. Document Protection.
 Make two printed copies and digital images of all of your documents.
 Leave a copy of all of your documents at home with a trusted individual.
 If it is safe and appropriate, leave your documents locked in a safe in your accommodations and carry one copy with you.
 Some destination countries require you to keep your passport on your person at all times so be sure you know before you go.
-Keep a small memory key of digital documents locked in a safe at your accommodations.
+Keep a small memory key of digital documents locked in a safe at your accommodations as well as photo file of documents on your phone for quick access.

-- Petty Crime.
+7. Petty Crime.
 Pickpocketing is probably the most common type of crime committed while traveling abroad.
 Have a plan and practice how you will react to being accosted.
 Never keep your travel documents or much money in your purse, backpack, or pocket, just small bills in the estimated amount you need for your outing.
-Hidden internal pockets in your clothes is a place you can stash your documents, extra cash or a credit card.
+Hidden internal pockets in your clothes are places you can stash your documents, extra cash, or a credit card.

-- Be aware.
+8. Be aware.
 Pay attention to your surroundings and people around you at all times.
 Listen to your gut.
-If something gives you the willies, change the situation.
+If something or someone gives you the willies, change the situation.
 Stop in a busy café or shop to assess a situation.

-- Money Issues.
-Make sure you are very clear on what currency you will be using and the exchange rate, if your credit or debit cards will work in-country, how much cash you should carry, and how, when and where you will exchange money.
+10. Money Issues.
+Make sure you are very clear on what currency you will be using and the exchange rate, if your credit or debit cards will work in-country, how much cash you should carry, and how, when, and where you will exchange money.
 Notify your debit and credit card companies where you are going and when.
 Be sure the currency you carry can be exchanged in the destination country.
-For example, Cuba will not exchange US dollars.
 Typically, new, large denomination bills ($100 or equivalent) are best for exchange with less trouble.
-Always exchange at least $100 USD or the equivalent at the airport when you arrive.
+Always exchange at least $100 USD or the equivalent at the airport when you arrive if you don’t have other arrangements for exchanging money in-country on your arrival day.
 You may not be able to get the best exchange rate at the airport, but you need a little bit of cash to get you started.
-Contact Vannetta, Soulful Traveling, to find out a secret way to carry cash safely.
 Never expose large quantities of money in public.
+Go into a private area such as a restroom to bring out money if you are not able to do it before you leave your accommodations.

 Think ahead.
 Be informed.
 Be prepared.
 Be connected.
 Be safe.